Darwin to Adelaide is Australia’s best road trip

 Be courteous on the roads.
 Wave as you see other cars on the road, raise your finger in a ‘hi how are ya going’ kinda way.
 Its a nice thing to do.

 Don’t be surprised to see cars speed past you like there’s no tomorrow.
 Road-trains will chug along at a competitive pace whilst grey-nomads head off in their caravans on their long awaited ‘trip of a lifetime’.
 It often seems like everyone is on a mission to be somewhere, wherever that might be!

 Northern Territory road conditions are generally very good with a top speed limit of 130 kilometres an hour on the open highway.
 Our best advice is always “Drive at a speed you are comfortable with” and at all times, drive safely.

-Even the best Aussie road trip has rules
+Even the best road trips have rules

 - Rule 2: Never contemplate a road trip with children without a window for each child.